 In a previous post we had a quick overview about what you’d do as a manager in a product management job.
 Here’s the post – Product Manager Job Description.
 For many of the juicy roles in the field an MBA in product management can make a big difference.
 Unlike a regular general management program, a specialised MBA in product management allows you to focus on topics and choose electives that are directly relevant for product management jobs.

-In this post we focus on what the best MBA programs in product management offer and how it can help you become a better product manager in any industry.
+In this post we focus on what the best MBA programs in product management offer and how it can help you become a better product manager in any industry (Careers in Product Management).

 MBA in Product Management Syllabus